mrocklin/thesis/trs-background.md

 Systems like Prolog hard-wire a single specific traversal into the transformation system.
 It includes backtracking to allow the search to walk out of dead ends and continuation to allow a user to lazily request additional results.
 Maude extends this system with the option of "fair rewrites" that samples from the applicable transformations with a round-robin policy.

 While these strategies are useful in the common case it may be that a problem requires custom traversal for efficient computation.
 Systems like Elan enable developers to specify search strategies within their program.
-Elan includes terms like `repeat` to exhaustively evaluate a particular strategy or `dc one` to non-deterministically applies one of a set of strategies.
-The Stratego/XT reinforces this idea by isolating it into it's own separate language Stratego.
+Elan includes terms like `repeat` to exhaustively evaluate a particular strategy or `dc one` to non-deterministically apply one of a set of strategies.
+Stratego/XT reinforces this idea by isolating it into it's own separate language Stratego.
 Stratego enables the description of complex traversals independent of any particular search problem.

 #### Pattern Matching Challenges